Understanding Your Cycle, and the Signs Something Is Off

 1. Severe PMS or PMDD-Like Symptoms

 Extreme mood swings, rage, anxiety, or depression in the week or two before your period.
-Cravings so intense you feel out of control.
-Bloating that's painful.
-Breast tenderness that makes wearing a bra unbearable.
-Insomnia that leaves you wrecked.
+Food or sugar cravings so intense you feel out of control, bloating that's painful, breast tenderness that makes wearing a bra unbearable and insomnia that leaves you unable to function the next day.

-If PMS consistently disrupts your work, relationships, or mental health, that's not something to just endure.
+If PMS consistently disrupts your work, relationships, or mental health, that's not something to endure in the name of “normal”.

-Possible causes: Low progesterone, poor estrogen metabolism, HPA axis dysregulation (chronic stress affecting your adrenal and hormone systems), blood sugar imbalances, nutrient deficiencies (especially magnesium and B6).
+Possible causes: PMDD, Low progesterone, poor oestrogen metabolism, HPA axis dysregulation (chronic stress affecting your adrenal and hormone systems), blood sugar imbalances, nutrient deficiencies (especially magnesium and B6) or thyroid issues.

 2. Irregular Cycles